-Entire generations of families raising kids are being squeezed by skyrocketing home prices, child care that costs another rent or mortgage-sized payment, inadequate parental leave that undermines gender equality, and insufficient work-life balance.
-When this doesn’t result in kids being squeezed out of the picture entirely, evidence confirms that this squeeze is passed on to the next generation of children.
-That’s why Canada has between 1/4 to 1/3 of kindergarteners starting school in ways that mean they are more likely to fail, go to jail, or wind up sick as adults.
+Entire generations of younger Canadians are squeezed between stagnant earnings, rising costs, scarce family supports, and a lack of work-life balance.
+When the result isn’t giving up on having kids at all, this squeeze is passed on to the next generation.
+That’s why 1/4 to 1/3 of kindergarteners start school in ways that mean they’re more likely to fail, go to jail, or wind up sick as adults.

 Our solutions framework is guided by 3 core principles: